Excel Forecast Function

 In this Article

-This Excel Tutorial demonstrates how to use the Excel FORECAST Function in Excel to count values that meet multiple criteria, with formula examples.
+This tutorial demonstrates how to use the Excel FORECAST Function in Excel to count values that meet multiple criteria.

 The FORECAST Function Uses a linear trend line to predict future Y-values.

 To use the FORECAST Excel Worksheet Function, select a cell and type: